Fortress conservation: Controversies

 The World Wildlife Fund has been accused of funding park ranger conflicts that push indigenous people off their land in national parks.

 Up to 250,000 people worldwide have been forcibly evicted from their homes to make way for conservation projects since 1990, according to the UN special rapporteur on the rights of indigenous peoples.
 Another estimate put the total number of people displaced between 10.8 million and 173 million.
 They are sometimes referred to as conservation refugees.

 Botswana

 In Botswana, many of the indigenous San people have been forcibly relocated from their land to reservations.
 To make them relocate, they were denied access to water on their land and faced arrest if they hunted, which was their primary source of food.
 The government claims the relocation is to preserve the wildlife and ecosystem, even though the San people have lived sustainably on the land for millennia.
 Additionally, their lands lie in the middle of the world's richest diamond field.
 On the reservations they struggle to find employment, and alcoholism is rampant.

+Cambodia

+About 10,000 families have been forcibly removed from the Angkor Wat temple site.
+The site is a UNESCO world heritage site and UNESCO has faced criticism for its alleged role in the evictions.